 Using the lessons we learn from the cases we investigate, we try to prevent extensive, deliberate criminal deception which could threaten the public further.

-The Director of the SFO is appointed by and accountable to the Attorney General (Mr Dominic Grieve QC MP) who is responsible to Parliament for the SFO and the other Law Officers' Departments:
+The Director of the SFO is appointed by and accountable to the Attorney General (Mr Jeremy Wright MP) who is responsible to Parliament for the SFO and the other Law Officers' Departments:

 - Treasury Solicitor's Office

 - the Department of the Director of Public Prosecutions for Northern Ireland